shayanejaz007/scff_federated/README.md

 Can we train SCFF networks across multiple clients without sharing raw data, and still achieve the same accuracy as training on centralized data?

-**Answer:** Yes, and in my experiments the federated approach actually exceeded centralized training accuracy (78.26% vs 76.0% on CIFAR10 with 5 clients).
+**Answer:** Yes, and in my experiments the federated approach has a difference of +- 2% gap from centralized (78.26% vs 80.15% on CIFAR10 with 5 clients).

 ### Background on SCFF